7 Superpowers that Introverts use to Succeed at Marketing their Small Business.

 2) The ability to connect more deeply

-If one of the most important skills is listening, this often results in the ability to develop deeper more meaningful connections with your audience and customers
+If one of the most important skills is listening, this often results in the ability to develop deeper more meaningful connections with your audience and customers.

 When was the last time that someone truly heard what you were saying and in turn was able to deeply connect with you and the issue/discussion?
 If someone did, I am sure it was memorable.
 When someone listens and understands us, they speak our language which in turn resonates with us.